ithustle/calculadora/README.md

 A practice to applying a personal design pattern with React.
-Separating UI Layer and Data Layer
+Splitting UI Layer and Data Layer